bartvandebiezen/css-conventions/css-conventions.md

 7. Visual properties
 8. Print

-See [Zen CSS Properties](https://code.google.com/p/zen-coding/wiki/ZenCSSPropertiesEn) for further reading.
 Tools like [CSScomb](http://csscomb.com) can be used to automate ordering.

 ## Spacing